 The Royal Family

-- HRH Crown Princess Greta (the Queen’s only daughter, and heir to the throne)
+- HRH The Crown Princess (the Queen’s only daughter, and Heiress to the Throne)

 - HRH Prince John (the Queen’s oldest son)

 - HRH Prince David Edward (the Queen’s youngest son)